The Proclaimers: Return and subsequent releases (2001–2005)

 After seven low-profile years, they released their comeback album Persevere in 2001.
 Lauded by Canadian culture publication Exclaim! as a "remarkable comeback", Persevere was to-date the only album of theirs to be recorded in the United States, and saw the duo tour North America in support of Canadian alternative rock band Barenaked Ladies.The Best of The Proclaimers the duo's first greatest hits album, was released on 15 April 2002.
 The album was hailed by Hal Horowitz as "a near-perfect summary" of their material.
 Reaching No. 5 and being certified platinum in the UK, the compilation also charted in New Zealand.
+The Proclaimers' fifth studio effort, Born Innocent, was released in 2003.
+Their first release on their own label, Persevere Records, the record was hailed as "a return to form" and saw the duo work with Orange Juice frontman Edwyn Collins.
+Born Innocent was ranked at No. 26 for Mojo Magazines "Albums of the Year".